-As of 2021, the Czech Republic returns to progressive taxation with the introduction of a marginal rate of 23%.
+As of 2021, the Czech Republic returns to progressive taxation, with the introduction of a marginal rate of 23%, as follows:

 Separate tax base

-Special tax base with a rate of 15% is introduced for selected types of non-Czech investment income (e.g. dividends and interest from abroad) since 2021.
+A special tax base with a rate of 15% is introduced for selected types of non-Czech investment income (e.g. dividends and interest from bonds from abroad) as of 2021.